arondeparon/dilemma.wtf/resources/dilemmas/cracked-smartphone.md

-There is a crack in your smartphone screen
+Crack in your smartphone screen